soil-initiative/gc/proposals/gc/MVP.md

     - and `t*` corresponds to the fields in `$field*`
     - and all fields not in `$field*` have defaultable types
     - and, if a `length` field is in `$field*`, then no indexed fields are in `$field*`
-  - traps if an instance of `$scheme` has already been constructed

 * `scheme.construct_copy <schemeidx> <fieldname>*` constructs an instance of `$scheme` using an instance of a `$source` scheme to initialize the `immutable` fields *not* in `$field*`
   - `scheme.construct_source $scheme $field* : [(gcref $source) t*] -> [(gcref $scheme)]`